sagarghai/Pocket-Tagging/README.md

 | Technology      | Technology related items         |
 | Misc            | Everything Else                  |

-This is not an exhaustive list of items and I might change them later too.
+This is not an exhaustive list of items and will change as and when i discover new things.